 This degree focuses on risk management, which typically consists of assessing cyber threats and devising the best ways to prevent and defend against them.
-While the coursework for this degree has traditionally been taught around digital infrastructures, some employers are turning to these professionals for help in protecting physical data as well.
+While the coursework for this degree has traditionally centered on digital infrastructures, some employers are turning to these professionals for help in protecting physical data as well.

-In addition to risk management, the course content of a master’s in cybersecurity will often cover computer forensics, mobile and cloud security, and management of organizational infrastructures.
+In addition to risk management, the course content of a master’s in cybersecurity often covers computer forensics, mobile and cloud security, and management of organizational infrastructures.

-In contrast to many master’s-level information assurance degrees, not every cybersecurity program will incorporate lessons related to policy.
-Those seeking a master’s in cybersecurity are advised to enroll in a program that covers the standards that constantly redefine and reshape the industry.
+In contrast to many master’s degrees in information assurance, not every cybersecurity program incorporates lessons related to policy.
+Those seeking a master’s in cybersecurity will get the most from a program that covers the standards that constantly redefine and reshape the industry.

-Master of Engineering in Cybersecurity Policy and Compliance at GW
+About GW’s Master of Engineering in Cybersecurity Policy and Compliance

-While many cybersecurity programs focus primarily on technical knowledge or even solely on policy, the Master of Engineering in Cybersecurity Policy and Compliance from George Washington University is unique in that it looks at policy through the lenses of engineering and computer science.
+While many cybersecurity programs focus primarily on technical knowledge or even solely on policy, the Master of Engineering in Cybersecurity Policy and Compliance from George Washington University offers a unique perspective on policy through the lenses of engineering and computer science.

 The M.Eng (CPC) allows students to study cybersecurity and the broad standards that underlie actionable cyber intelligence plans.
-All faculty members hold doctorates in engineering or in computer science and are well prepared to lead students to a high-level understanding of cybersecurity and the policies that protect it.
+All faculty members hold doctorates in engineering or in computer science and are well prepared to lead students to a high-level understanding of cybersecurity practices and policies.